aclarke211/dev-guides/Databases/MongoDB/MongoDB [Dev Guide].md

 <br><br>
 ### use
-Use a DB in the MongoDB.
+Switch to a DB or Collection in the MongoDB.

 ```shell
 use <**DATABASE_NAME**>